 We’ve been able to establish the community, thanks to the support of Dr Tyrrell Evans and his daughter Isabel.
 In March 2020 retired nurse, Siân Evans, Tyrrell’s wife and Isabel’s mother, died aged 69 after many months of care and support from St Christopher’s.
 Read their story here.

-Grateful for the exceptional care the whole family received, Tyrell and Isabel decided they wanted to create a legacy for Siân.
+Grateful for the exceptional care the whole family received, Tyrrell and Isabel decided they wanted to create a legacy for Siân.
 They set up a fund to support nursing education and training in palliative and end of life care.

-A better understanding of the principles of quality end of life care
+- A better understanding of the principles of quality end of life care

-Greater confidence in delivering quality end of life care and communicating about death and dying
+- Greater confidence in delivering quality end of life care and communicating about death and dying

-Increased understanding of the role of hospice and palliative care in supporting people who are dying or bereaved
+- Increased understanding of the role of hospice and palliative care in supporting people who are dying or bereaved

-Greater resilience and a shared sense of pastoral support
+- Greater resilience and a shared sense of pastoral support